KunalMGupta/NeuralMeshFlow/README.md

 ```
 python train --train SVR --points_path /path/to/points/dataset/ --img_path /path/to/img/dataset/ --comet_API xxxYOURxxxAPIxxx --comet_workspace xxxYOURxxxWORKSPACExxx
 ```
-If wish to avoid comet_ml visualizations, simply omit --comet flags.
+If you wish to avoid comet_ml visualizations, simply omit --comet flags.
 This should take roughly 24 hrs to train when using 1 NVIDIA 2080Ti GPU with 60GB ram and 20 CPU cores.

 ## NOTE: This repo is under construction.
 Thanks for your interest, please check again in a few days or mail [me](mailto:k5gupta@ucsd.edu) your queries!